mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Unique name assumption
 Unique name assumption is a simplifying assumption made in some ontology languages and description logics.
 In logics with the unique name assumption, different names always refer to different entities in the world.

+## Universally valid
+Valid in every structure that satisfies a particular set of axioms.

 ## Universal-existential normal form
 It is a special case of the prenex normal form where every universal quantifier precedes any existential quantifier.